This Giving Season, improve your effectiveness as a donor with CEP’s resources for individual givers.

 Why Feedback Matters to Convenings: A Look at Global Fund for Children’s Approach

-Sam Phillips-Corwin
+Sam Philips-Corwin

 At Global Fund for Children (GFC), our convening practice is key to building long-term partnerships with community-based organizations as they learn, adapt, and lead change.
 In this blog post, we share our unique approach to convenings, how we shift power to our partners, and recent changes we have made to our feedback mechanisms.